 11. What is false reporting to authorities?

-- prevents the activation of an alarm;
+- prevent the activation of an alarm;

 False reporting to authorities can be a felony or a misdemeanor.